frequency-chain/docs/pages/Networks/Collator.md

 ## Key Types

-There are five keys that matter for a Collator node:
+There are five keys that matter for a Collator Node:

 1. **The Networking Key**

-   - Collator: Can be auto-generated
+   - Can be auto-generated for most nodes.
    - Can be set via CLI with `--node-key` or `--node-key-file`, usually for public bootnodes
      - Remember that `--node-key-file` reads the file bytes, so do not have trailing new lines or other whitespace.
    - Used by `libp2p` for secure node communications and is the public key at the end of the node multiaddr.